Development environment setup

 Validate your .NET installation by executing a

-command in order to set up a new .NET project.
-Since we're creating a Class Library (.dll), we use theclasslib
+dotnet new classlibcommand in order to set up a new .NET project.
+Since we're creating a Class Library (.dll), we use theclasslibtemplate.

 Open the